Data protection

 What is Klarna Checkout?

-We use the Klarna Checkout online payment system from the Swedish company Klarna Bank AB on our website.
-Klarna Bank has its main office at Sveavägen 46, 111 34 Stockholm, Sweden.
-If you decide to use this service, personal data, among other things, will be sent to Klarna, stored and processed.
-In this data protection declaration we would like to give you an overview of data processing by Klarna.
+We use the online payment system Klarna Checkout from the Swedish company Klarna Bank AB on our website.
+Klarna Bank has its headquarters at Sveavägen 46, 111 34 Stockholm, Sweden.
+If you choose to use this service, personal data will be sent to Klarna, stored and processed.
+In this privacy policy we would like to give you an overview of the data processing by Klarna.

 Klarna Checkout is a payment system for orders in an online shop.
 The user selects the payment method and Klarna Checkout takes over the entire payment process.
 Once a user has made a payment via the checkout system and entered the relevant data, future online purchases can be made even faster and easier.
-The Klarna system then recognizes the existing customer after entering the e-mail address and postal code.
+The Klarna system then recognizes the existing customer as soon as the email address and postcode are entered.

 Why do we use Klarna Checkout for our website?